info-iesvi/2223_proyectopsp-equipo2/APIs.md

 This endpoint must submit the product identifier for which we want to get information as part of the endpoint address.

+## API Testing
+A simple test involving POJOs has been designed to check that the API endpoints return values and can be read/printed from Java code.
+Opening the IntelliJ project, one can run the main method inside the OasisTest class, and it will call the 4 API methods, as well as printing their results with a regular toString call.